katherineara/Flicks/README.md

 * [ ] Allow user to view details of the movie including ratings and popularity within a separate activity
 * [x] Improved the user interface by experimenting with styling and coloring.
 * [x] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Glide-Library#transformations)
-* [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
+* [x] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
 * [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
-Truncated the text
+Truncated the text to fit the image so that it does not show the entire overview when it is too long.

 ## Video Walkthrough